Nikhil-Vaishnav/familyTree/README.md

-# This is the mine family
+# code has been removed.